moledoc/depreciated_builds/README.md

 ## Synopsis

 Contains my old builds of Unix builds (linux and BSD).
+Now one Windows setup also added

 ## Purpose